jasonbayton/11ty/_src/blog/2024/03/play-auto-install.md

 ![](https://cdn.bayton.org/uploads%2F2024%2FScreenshot_2024-03-07.png)
 _Above: An example of the type of PAI config I provided with devices_

 As an OEM, you don't technically _have_ to define the applications in the app config, because once imported, the portal will allow full application selection and the ability to override the configuration either way.
+If you look closely above you'll notice there are no references to `config` or `activation` in the app config, they were instead added through the portal.

 Additionally, with this config you can also define Google and Carrier apps accordingly.